 - Gifted Director

 Every administrative unit (AU) shall have an educator who is responsible for the management of the AU's program plan and gifted education professional development.
-Although it is preferred that this person be qualified in gifted education, it is not an ECEA mandate.
+Although it is preferred that this person be qualified in gifted education, it is not an Exceptional Children's Educational Act (ECEA) mandate.
 An AU has the autonomy to determine the licensing and endorsement levels of those educators supporting gifted students.
-However, paraprofessionals may serve in supportive roles, but may not be the sole instructional provider for gifted programming.
+Paraprofessionals may serve in supportive roles, but may not be the sole instructional provider for gifted programming.

 House Bill 14-1102 permits AUs to apply for grant funds to offset costs incurred by employing a qualified person to administer the gifted program plan.
 AUs may submit an application for the Qualified Personnel Grant to offset up to a .5 FTE.